rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 * The very basics of how `firewalld` works
 * How to use `firewalld` to restrict or allow incoming and outgoing connections
 * How to allow only people from certain IP addresses or places to log into your machine remotely
-* How to manage some `firewalld`-specific features like Zones.
+* How to manage some `firewalld`-specific features like Zones .

 This is *not* intended to be a complete or exhaustive guide.